 A Commercial or a Custom WordPress Theme?

-We’ll now take a look at the options that most website owners face, and we’ll try to cover some of the things that you need to consider when you’re picking a theme for your WordPress-based project.
+We’ll now take a look at the options most website owners face, and we’ll try to cover some of the things you need to consider when you’re picking a theme for your WordPress-based project.

 Table of contents:

 You’re never more than a Google search away from a gallery of free WordPress templates.
 They’re usually created by small-time WordPress developers who like to hone their skills in their free time.
 Some of the free themes do look relatively well-made, but it’s fair to say that if you’re serious about your project, you’ll probably steer clear of them.

 You want your website to stand out from the crowd, and a free theme makes that task way harder.
 Millions of people use such visuals, and although some site owners do minor customizations, the chances of making your website truly unique are pretty slim.

 Free themes are also more likely to cause problems when you try to run them alongside your plugins, and they’ll almost certainly lack advanced functionalities.
 Furthermore, because they’re free, there is no support included, so the next time you update the WordPress core, they may very well stop working completely.

 If you’re committed to the project, your only real choice is between a ready-made commercial theme and a custom one.
 Both types have their advantages and disadvantages, and choosing which path you’re going to take depends on many different factors.

 Defining your Website Goals and Functionality

 For many, the choice between a commercial theme and a completely custom one boils down to the budget.
 You probably won’t be too surprised to learn that a custom-made theme is often much more expensive than a store-bought team.